 Assuming they can finish their exam studies faster than they actually can is a problem that has plagued test takers for years, and CIA candidates are no exception.
-People often underestimate how much time they need to prepare for the CIA exam parts, and in doing so, they set themselves up for failure.
+People often underestimate the total CIA exam study time.
+And in doing so, they set themselves up for failure.

-Now, I did just say that content of CIA exam Part 1 doesn’t go far beyond the basics of internal auditing that you’ve probably been using on the job since Day 1.
-However, that does not mean the preparing for Part 1 requires little time or effort.
+Now, I did just say that the content of CIA exam Part 1 doesn’t go far beyond the basics of internal auditing that you’ve probably been using on the job since Day 1.
+However, that does not mean that preparing for Part 1 requires little time or effort.